 That was when his memory of Gandhi came to him and he decided to reinvent himself.

 Gangappa has improvised his Gandhi costume from everyday objects.
-He uses a 10-rupee plastic box of Pond's powder to make himself “shine” like Gandhi.
+He uses Pond’s powder from a 10-rupee plastic box to make himself “shine” like the Mahatma.
 Cheap sunglasses purchased from a roadside shop are his Gandhi spectacles.
 A 10-rupee cane from the local market is his walking stick.
-He uses a bike’s rear-view mirror, which he found somewhere, to check his make-up and costume.
+He uses a motorbike’s rear-view mirror, which he found somewhere, to check his make-up and costume.

 Gangappa mostly wore shorts when he worked in the fields.
 “Now I wear a dhoti and shave my head once in three or four days,” he says.
 Although he smokes and drinks, he makes sure he is clean when he dresses up as Gandhi.
 He travels to fairs and monthly markets in the surrounding villages and towns, earning anything between Rs.
 150-600 a day.
 “I made about 1,000 rupees in a day at one parsha [village fair] recently,” he says proudly.

-“I stood for six hours at a stretch today because it is Kadiri Punnami,” he says.
-This is a festival celebrated in the villages in the Kadiri area of Anantapur district once a year, when the full moon is at its brightest.
+“I stood for six hours at a stretch today because it is Kadiri Punnami,” he adds.
+This festival is celebrated in villages in the Kadiri area of Anantapur district once a year, when the full moon is at its brightest.

-Some months ago, when travelling to the nearby town of Puttaparthi, Gangappa had a chance meeting with Kuruba Pujamma, a widow in her 70s, who begged for alms on the 35 kilometres stretch between Puttaparthi and Penukonda.
-“One evening when I was going home, I saw him sitting alone,” she says.
+Some months ago, when travelling to the nearby town of Puttaparthi, Gangappa met Kuruba Pujamma, a widow in her 70s, who begged for alms on the 35-kilometre stretch between Puttaparthi and Penukonda.
+“One evening, when I was going home, I saw him sitting alone,” she says.
 “I asked him what he does.
 He told me, and asked me if I wanted to go with him.
 I agreed.
 He said, ‘Please come along.
 Wherever we go, I will show you around'.”
 So Pujamma began to trail along with Gangappa, helping him with his Gandhi costume, applying powder to his back, and washing his clothes.

 Pujamma’s partnership with Gangappa hasn’t been easy.
 “One night," she says, "he went somewhere, and didn’t return for a long time.
 I was alone.
 I felt really scared.
 There were people nearby and I was sitting under a metal shade.
 I wondered what to do.
 I felt like crying since I didn’t have anyone now.
 He returned later, with dinner!”

 It's a simple life.
 And better than it used to be.
 Being Gandhi has meant that he no longer has to worry about his meals and shelter.
 However, Gangappa is saddened that not everybody reveres Gandhi these days.
 How can they not?
-“A few young boys came to me and asked me to stop dressing like Gandhi,” he remembers.
-“The government is trying to remove Gandhi from the currency notes now, they said to me.
-Why do you want to dress up like him?"
+“A few young boys came to me and asked me to stop dressing like Gandhi," he recalls.
+"They told me the government is trying to remove Gandhi from the currency notes now, so why do you want to dress up like him?"